ChapuisPhilippe/Not-Operate-Not-Obvious/README.md

 # Not-Operate-Not-Obvious
-Code lines around NoNo experience
+Code lines around NoNo experience.
-Developments are always conducted in the same way:
+Developments are always conducted in the same way :
 A theoretical model developed on Mathcad.
 Presentation as html files.
 A scketch for each arduino card check.
 A processing scketch.